List of mountains of the British Isles by height: Coverage of Simms

 Despite using the lower threshold for prominence of 30 m, the UIAA threshold for an "independent" peak, one Scottish Munro is missing, namely Maoile Lunndaidh whose official prominence changed to 11 m in 2014; As of October 2018, the list of 2,754 British Isles Simms contained:

 Simms by height by prominence

 This list was downloaded from the DoBIH in October 2018, and includes all British and Irish peaks with a prominence below 30 m.
 Note that topographical prominence is complex to measure and requires a survey of the entire contours of a peak, rather than a single point of height.
 These tables are therefore subject to being revised over time, and should not be amended or updated unless the entire DoBIH data is re-downloaded again.
 The default table ranking is by height, so where the table is sorted by for example Region, the table will list the mountains within each Region by order of height.

+Lists of mountains

 DoBIH codes

 The DoBIH uses the following codes for the various classifications of mountains and hills in the British Isles, which many of the above peaks also fall into: